 - Have suicidal thoughts and have access to firearms in your home

-- Have an underlying psychiatric disorder, such as major depression, post-traumatic stress disorder, bipolar disorder, personality disorder, anxiety or detachment from reality (psychosis), or paranoia
+- Have an underlying psychiatric disorder, such as major depression, post-traumatic stress disorder or bipolar disorder

 - Have a medical condition that can be linked to depression and suicidal thinking, such as chronic disease, chronic pain or terminal illness

-- Are bisexual, homosexual or transgender with an unsupportive family or in a hostile environment
+- Are lesbian, gay, bisexual or transgender with an unsupportive family or in a hostile environment

 - Attempted suicide before